-\begin{lemma} Assume the conditions of Proposition \ref{transfer operator}.
+The proof of Proposition \ref{Prop-lambTaylor} is based on the following lemma: \begin{lemma} Assume the conditions of Proposition \ref{transfer operator}.
 Then the functions $\Lambda$ and $\kappa$ are convex on $(-\eta, \eta)$ for $\eta >0$ small enough.
 Moreover, $\Lambda$ and $\kappa$ are strictly convex for invertible matrices under the given conditions, and for positive matrices under the additional condition \ref{CondiNonarith}. \end{lemma}

-\begin{proof} The proof follows \cite{GE2016}.
+\begin{proof} The proof follows \cite{GL16}.
 Since $\Lambda = \log \kappa$, it suffices to prove Lemma \ref{Lem-Lamb-Conv} for the function $\Lambda$.
 For any $t \in (0,1)$, $s_1, s_2 \in (-\eta, \eta)$, set $s' = t s_1 + (1-t) s_2$.
 Using H\"{o}lder's inequality and the fact that $P_s r_s = \kappa(s) r_s$,